 Fleece Liners Are King When Setting Up A Chinchilla Cage

+I am sure I will get some push back on this.
 Some people just do not like the fleece liners for chinchilla bedding because it is not possible to use with all chinchilla cages.

 Do you know how you fix this problem?

+Purchase a cage that fleece liners are compatible with.
 It seems like a logical solution to me, but what do I know?

 Or, consider cutting your own fleece.

-Here is why they are superior.
+Here is why fleece liners are superior.

 No more auto-subscription charges for bedding or rushing out during a cage cleaning because you realized you are out of aspen shavings.